abhishekkushwaha4u/OS-Hackathon/Face_detect/readme.md

-- Face detection after coming into class.
+- Face detection after coming into our building.